wavefrontHQ/wavefront-operator-for-kubernetes/install/README.md

 Error: customresourcedefinitions.apiextensions.k8s.io <"wavefrontcollectors.wavefront.com"> already exists
 ```

 If you see the above error (can be seen when trying to create multiple releases), then try running
 the helm command with "--no-crd-hook" flag.

 ```
-helm install --name test wavefront/wavefront-operator --set wavefront.url=https://YOUR_CLUSTER.wavefront.com,wavefront.token=YOUR_API_TOKEN,clusterName=YOUR_CLUSTER_NAME --namespace test-namespace --no-crd-hook
+helm install --name wavefront wavefront/wavefront-operator --set wavefront.url=https://YOUR_CLUSTER.wavefront.com,wavefront.token=YOUR_API_TOKEN,clusterName=YOUR_CLUSTER_NAME --namespace wavefront --no-crd-hook
 ```

 ## Uninstallation
-To uninstall/delete a deployed chart named "test":
+To uninstall/delete a release named "wavefront":
 ```
-helm delete test --purge
+helm delete wavefront --purge
 ```

-CRDs and namespaces created by this chart are not removed as part of helm delete.
+CRDs and namespaces created by this release are not removed as part of helm delete.

 To remove the CRDs:
 ```